cgoldberg/cgoldberg.github.io/_posts/2025-10-19-boston-network-cabling-horrors.md

 This one is my favorite.
 I guess the technician didn't see where the other cables originated and needed a way to connect a unit from inside the the utility room.
-He just drilled a hole through the door and ran a separate cable up the wall to the 5th floor.
+He just drilled a hole through the door frame and ran a separate cable up the wall to the 5th floor.
 He also didn't bother to fasten it to the wall, so it just flaps in the wind and gets snagged every time someone opens the door (thanks Xfinity!):